 Depending on the circumstances, you should arrange cover locally either with your Area Dean, deanery clergy colleagues or Team Rector/Team.
 The Archdeacons might also be able to assist.

-The HR department will log all absences and, supported by a sick note, will advise Clergy Payroll.
+The HR department will log all absences and, supported by a sick note, will advise Clergy Payroll accordingly.

 The HR department monitors sickness absence on a weekly basis and issues reminders to Archdeacons on absences recorded as still outstanding.
 You should stay in regular contact with the Archdeacon whilst you are absent due to sickness.
 It will be made clear to absent clergy what is required early in the absence so as to avoid undue stress and any possible misunderstanding.